gbmeow/ground-school/README.md

 1. NO drop in RPM if you swithc mags from both to left (failed mag)
 2. Loss of power due to mag
 3. Icing build up

+###
+1. You went too fast - you accidently did full flaps - you damanged them - now you have asymetric lift - get back to the ground

 ## POH Checks